Brownsville, TX 78520

 Gladys Porter Zoo

-The Gladys Porter Zoo is a 31-acre zoological and botanical park situated just minutes away from downtown Brownsville.
-More than 375 animal and 225 plant species are housed within the zoo’s four areas of origin: Africa, Asia, Tropical America, and Indo-Australia.
-Outdoor exhibits such as the South American Free-flight Aviary, Macaw Canyon, and a Komodo dragon area provide much to see, while the Small World gives children the chance to touch and interact with domesticated animals.
+The Gladys Porter Zoo is a 31-acre zoological and botanical park located just minutes from downtown Brownsville.
+Home to hundreds of animal species and an extensive collection of tropical plants, the zoo features exhibits representing Africa, Asia, Tropical America, and Indo-Australia.
+Visitors can explore attractions such as the South American Free-Flight Aviary, Macaw Canyon, the Komodo dragon habitat, and the Small World children's area, where guests can interact with domesticated animals.

 500 East Ringgold Street